-The market value of any securities on loan, all of which were classified as common stocks in the Fund's Schedule of Investments, and the value of any related collateral are shown separately in the Statement of Assets and Liabilities as a component of investments at value - unaffiliated, and collateral on securities loaned at value, respectively.
+The market value of any securities on loan, all of which were classified as investment companies in the Fund's Schedule of Investments, and the value of any related collateral are shown separately in the Statement of Assets and Liabilities as a component of investments at value - unaffiliated, and collateral on securities loaned at value, respectively.
 As of period end, any securities on loan were collateralized by cash and/or U.S. Government obligations.
 Cash collateral invested by the securities lending agent, BlackRock Investment Management, LLC ("BIM"), if any, is disclosed in the Schedule of Investments.

 Securities lending transactions are entered into by the Fund under Master Securities Lending Agreements (each, an "MSLA"), which provide the right, in the event of default (including bankruptcy or insolvency), for the non-defaulting party to liquidate the collateral and calculate a net exposure to the defaulting party or request additional collateral.
 In the event that a borrower defaults, the Fund, as lender, would offset the market value of the collateral received against the market value of the securities loaned.
 When the value of the collateral is greater than that of the market value of the securities loaned, the lender is left with a net amount payable to the defaulting party.
 However, bankruptcy or insolvency laws of a particular jurisdiction may impose restrictions on or prohibitions against such a right of offset in the event of an MSLA counterparty's bankruptcy or insolvency.
 Under the MSLA, absent an event of default, the borrower can resell or re-pledge the loaned securities, and the Fund can reinvest cash collateral received in connection with loaned securities.
-Upon an event of default, the parties' obligations to return the securities in order to satisfy the defaulting party's net payment obligation for all transactions under the MSLA.
+Upon an event of default, the parties' obligations to return the securities or collateral to the other party are extinguished, and the parties can resell or re-pledge the loaned securities or the collateral received in connection with the loaned securities in order to satisfy the defaulting party's net payment obligation for all transactions under the MSLA.
 The defaulting party remains liable for any deficiency.